 If you still want to walk many guides are still available including four city walks in Chester Inside Out now only available second-hand, and RJA Dutton’s amazing Hidden Highways of Cheshire or Hidden Highways of North Wales.
 Family Walks in the North Wales Borderlands is out of print as is Death in Chester and Gowy, Source to Sea and Family Walks on the North Wales Coast.

 Thirty five years ago, Gordon moved to Coedpoeth, Wrexham, North Wales and bought 6 pathfinder OS 2 1/2" maps.He decided to walk all the footpaths in Wrexham.
 In 2018 he completed the last path.
-Well, why did it take so long, his son Justin only took 71 days to walk from John O'Groats to Land's End.
-Well he ended up clearing all the footpaths of obstructions, first he waymarked some then put in 200 stiles including the long distance path - The Maelor Way, then worked for Wrexham county as a footpath contractor, then after retirement continued to report path problems serving legal notices on the council, and even taking them to Magistrates Court.
+Why did it take so long, his son Justin only took 71 days to walk from John O'Groats to Land's End.
+Well, he ended up clearing all the footpaths of obstructions, first he waymarked some then voluntarily put in 200 stiles including the long distance path - The Maelor Way, then worked for Wrexham county as a footpath contractor, putting in over a thousand more stiles and gates then, after retirement continued to report path problems serving legal notices on the council, and even taking them to Magistrates Court.
 Oh and also made a path claim which ended up clarifying the law in the High Court and Appeal Court.
 Regina v Sec of State for Wales ex party Emery.
 This has helped other path claims countrywide.
 The last path he walked was obstructed in 7 places with fences and ditches with no pipes or bridges.
 The council should be clearing or have cleared these obstructions with gates and signposts.